 There is both internal data and academic literature that highlights a need for high quality pastoral support and attendance intervention to meet the needs of our PP students.
-High quality pastoral care is available to all students including a year group specific specialist team (SLT Link, Head of Progress, Care and Guidance Year Link and Form Tutor) to support the most vulnerable students.
+High quality pastoral care is available to all students including a year group specific specialist team (SLT Link, Head of Year, Deputy Head of Year and Form Tutor) to support the most vulnerable students.